Neds (film)

 Neds (also known as Non-Educated Delinquents, stylised as NEDS) is a 2010 coming-of-age drama film directed and written by Peter Mullan.
 Set in Scotland, the film centres on John McGill (Conor McCarron), a teenager growing up in 1970s Glasgow.
 John's story follows his involvement with the city's youth culture and its impact on his development as a teenager.

 The title is from the word Ned which is a derogatory term applied in Scotland to hooligans, louts or petty criminals.
 The film has received critical acclaim.

 Plot

 Neds follows the story of John McGill, a young boy growing up in 1970s Glasgow.
-While a brilliant student who excels in his studies at school, his studious nature causes conflicts with his working-class family and the wider, gang-riddled neighbourhood.
+While a brilliant pupil who excels in his studies at school, his studious nature causes conflicts with his working-class family and the wider, gang-riddled neighbourhood.

 John's immediate family consists of his mother, a part-time hospital worker; his father, an abusive, alcoholic, tool-maker; and his older brother, Benny, leader of a neighbourhood gang called the Young Car-D. On a visit from New York, his Auntie Beth encourages John to leave Scotland when he is older to pursue opportunities there.